LearnersGuild/curriculum-app/phases/1/skills.md

 - Can open a file in its default app from the Terminal
 - Is aware of process exit statuses
 - Can use && and || in the terminal
+- Has their preferred editor setup to be their `$EDITOR`

 ## Git & GitHub